collective/Products.remember/Products/remember/cmfmember/README.txt

 - Visit the portal_migration tool and run the Plone migration process, just as you would normally.

+- Finally, when you're satisfied everything is working correctly, you can use the 'remove_cmfmember' External Method to remove the traces of CMFMember from your site.
+Once you've done this, you can remove the CMFMember product from your Zope instance entirely.

 That should be it; if you've activated the CMFMEMBER_MIGRATION_SUPPORT, then the portal migration process should